marsonfire/ClubConnexions/README.md

 # ClubConnexions
 ReadMe for initialization

+The master branch is fine to use.

-To get the server to run on your local machine, make sure you are running the powershell/terminal wherever you're storing the files on your machine and type in:
+To get the server to run on your local machine, make sure you are running the powershell/terminal wherever you cloned the files on your machine and type in:

+NOTE: Make sure you are in the directory where manage.py is in!!!!

 python manage.py runserver